Current Covid FAQs

 (if you were exposed)

-Students and Employees with Symptoms Stay home and be evaluated by their health care provider.
-Get a PCR COVID-19 test, or take two rapid antigen tests spaced 24 hours apart.
+Symptomatic Students and Employees Stay home and take a COVID-19 test (one PCR or two rapid home tests spaced 24 hours apart).
 If positive, follow positive COVID-19 test result guidelines above for when to leave isolation.

 Asymptomatic Students and Employees